grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-subqueries
   [enable_subqueries: <boolean> | default = true]

+  # (experimental) Enable support for classic histogram functions in Mimir's
+  # query engine.
+Only applies if the histogram function is supported by MQE.
+  # Only applies if the Mimir query engine is in use.
+  # CLI flag: -querier.mimir-query-engine.enable-classic-histograms
+  [enable_classic_histograms: <boolean> | default = true]
 ```

 ### frontend